tzmfreedom/goroon/README.md

 $ brew install goroon
 ```

-If you want to use most recently version of goroon, execute following command.
+If you want to use latest version of goroon, execute following command.
 ```bash
 $ go get -u github.com/tzmfreedom/goroon/goroon
 ```